awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

 ### Clear environment variables

 If you used **option 2** or **option 3** then you have put your credentials into files that will be used by the AWS CLI or AWS SDK.
 However these systems preferentially will use credentials and configuration in environment variables.
-Therefore ensure that the following env variables are **not** set
+Therefore ensure that the following env variables are **not** set:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`